hubmapconsortium/documentation/docs/Publications/index.md

 - For questions on Vitessce vignette preparation: [Mark Keller](mailto:mark_keller@hms.harvard.edu)
 - For questions on Data Ingestion (ingestion portal, Globus, data provider groups): [Brendan Honick](mailto:help@hubmapconsortium.org,bhonick@andrew.cmu.edu)

+## 1. Create Publication in Ingest Portal
+a.
+Start at the [Ingest Portal](https://ingest.hubmapconsortium.org). <br />
+b.
+Select “Publication” in the “Register New: Individual” menu.
+You can also follow this [link](https://ingest.hubmapconsortium.org/new/publication) to get to that page.